hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 #### Version 1.9

-* Addition of requirement for businesses and landlords to provide information about residential property disposals
+* Addition of requirement for businesses and landlords to provide information about residential property disposals.
-* Addition of information regarding BSAS adjustments
+* Addition of information regarding BSAS adjustments.
-* Addition of content changes to meet MTD Style Guide V2.2
+* Addition of content changes to meet MTD Style Guide V2.2.
-* Replacing the term ‘crystallisation’ with ‘final declaration'
+* Replacing the term ‘crystallisation’ with ‘final declaration'.

 #### Version 1.8

-* Addition of deprecation dates for Self Assessment API Endpoints
+* Addition of deprecation dates for Self Assessment API Endpoints.
-* Notice of version change to Business Source Adjustable Summary (MTD) - V 1.0
+* Notice of version change to Business Source Adjustable Summary (MTD) - V 1.0.
-* Notice of version change to Individual Losses (MTD) - V1.0
+* Notice of version change to Individual Losses (MTD) - V1.0.
-* Notice of version change to Individual Calculations v 1.0
+* Notice of version change to Individual Calculations v 1.0.

 #### Version 1.7

-* Change of title to Income Tax (Making Tax Digital) end-to-end Service Guide
+* Change of title to Income Tax (Making Tax Digital) end-to-end Service Guide.
-* Inclusion of Income Tax (MTD) APIs
+* Inclusion of Income Tax (MTD) APIs.
-* Inclusion of Tax Terminology
+* Inclusion of Tax Terminology.
-* Addition of Foreign Property reference to Obligations
+* Addition of Foreign Property reference to Obligations.
-* Replaced the term, ‘taxpayers’ with ‘customers’
+* Replaced the term, ‘taxpayers’ with ‘customers’.
-* Replaced references to SA Accounting Summary API with BSAS API
+* Replaced references to SA Accounting Summary API with BSAS API.

 #### Version 1.6